Updated: July 17, 2020

 Pharmacies are reminded that higher levels of protective controls, such as elimination controls (passive screening to eliminate exposure); engineering controls (physical or environmental protective measures such as the installation of plexiglass shields in the dispensary) and administrative controls (policies and procedures that the risk of exposure to staff, such as encouraging appropriate hand hygiene) are all more effective than the use of PPE to protect their staff.
 Putting such controls in place will help limit the number of scenarios where pharmacy staff may be unavoidably within close contact of a potentially infected patient or staff member (whether symptomatic or asymptomatic).

 However, there will be certain scenarios where pharmacy staff will be required to be in close contact with potentially infected individuals and may consider wearing PPE.
 Pharmacies are encouraged to follow a point-of-care risk assessment approach to determine when and where PPE is required by their staff.
-If using PPE, follow best practices for donning and doffing.
-Consult CPhA’s Suggested Best Practices for PPE for more information.
+If using PPE, follow best practices for donning, doffing and disposal.
+Consult the latest version of CPhA’s Suggested Best Practices for PPE for more information.

 Pharmacies in some jurisdictions are receiving government provided supplies of PPE (masks, gloves, gowns, facial protection).
 Pharmacists should do their best to obtain a supply of PPE from their distributor according to their anticipated needs.
 Some pharmacy associations/organizations (including CPhA) are making private arrangements with suppliers to procure PPE for pharmacies; consult your association/organizations.